SimmonsRitchie/spotify-autocomplete/README.md

-# New project
+# Spotify search

-A new React project with TailwindCSS
+A React app to search for artist, albums, and tracks using Spotify's API.

 ## Getting started